-Mapping the Resource Field
+Mapping the Resource Field in Salesforce

 What is a resource?

-A "resource" is anything in your org that can get over scheduled: a room, a person, a team, or even a business process.
+A "resource" is anything in your org that can get overscheduled: a room, a person, a team, or even a business process.
 The resource views give you a dedicated row or column for each resource so that you can easily see which are overscheduled, which have gaps, and drag events from one resource to another.

-By default, DayBack will map resource to the Owner.Name field in your Event and Task objects.
-This works great for many applications since Salesforce doesn't permit multiple values for "owner", you can't have multiple values here, and you can't leave the owner blank (or drag and event to the "none" column in DayBack).
+There are some downsides to using owner (maybe these are downsides to using Events, and some Salesforce developers will decide to use a custom object instead).
+Salesforce doesn't permit multiple values for owner, you can't have multiple values here, and you can't leave the owner blank (or drag an event to the "none" column in DayBack).

 Since you can't have multiple values in an owner, you can create multiple instances of the same event instead: control-drag or option-drag an event to a new resource to quickly create a copy of the event.

 To use Owner.Name, leave the switch for "My Resource is a Related Field" set to "no" and select "Owner.Name" from the drop down list of available fields.

 Note: DayBack will clear out your resource selection whenever you toggle the switch for "My Resource is a Related Field" so please double-check that you have selected a field there.